Vought F-8E Crusader in Launch Configuration

 Vought F-8 Crusader

-The Vought F-8 Crusader is a single-engine, supersonic, carrier-based air superiority jet aircraft developed for the US Navy and USMC.
-It was the last American fighter to use guns as the primary weapon.
-The maiden flight occurred on March 25, 1955, entering service in 1957 with VF-32.
+The Vought F-8 Crusader is a single-engine, supersonic, carrier-based air superiority jet aircraft developed for the U.S. Navy and U.S. Marine Corps (USMC).
+It was the last American fighter to use guns as its primary weapon.

-The most innovative aspect of the design was the variable-incidence wing, which pivoted up by 7°, allowing a greater angle of attack, thus increasing lift without compromising forward visibility.
+One of the most innovative features of the design is its variable-incidence wing, which can pivot upward by 7 degrees.
+This capability allows for a greater angle of attack, increasing lift without compromising forward visibility.

-A single Pratt & Whitney J57-P-20A axial-flow turbojet engine power the F-8.
-The armament consisted of two cannons on either side of the engine air intake and two external hardpoints carrying up to 2,000 kg (4,000 lb) of stores.
+The aircraft is powered by a single Pratt & Whitney J57-P-20A axial-flow turbojet engine.
+The armament of the F-8 Crusader is two cannons located on either side of the engine air intake, and two external hardpoints capable of carrying up to 2,000 kg (4,000 lb) of payload.